aerobless/theowinter.ch-2016/_posts/2014-03-28-Setting-up-Jekyll-on-OS-X.md

 > **Fun fact:** Did you know that Obama's $250 million fundraising platform was built with Jekyll?
 <a href="http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/" target="_blank">Read more</a>

 Not convinced?
-Have a list then, people love lists.
+Have a list then, people love lists.. or so they say.

 * **Security:** No need to update your site if you're not adding content.
 There's simply no way someone can attack a static site.
 * **Speed:** Google promotes fast sites by putting them first in the search results.
 Well, there's nothing faster then static.